XinyuKang/scale_models_and_logical_clocks/README.md

 2. The length of the message queue can be impacted by differences in timing between the machines.
 For example, if one machine is running much faster than another, it may send a large number of messages to the slower machine before the slower machine has a chance to process them.
 This can result in a large backlog of messages in the slower machine's message queue

 ## Note
-One common issue we found when running the test programs was already already used.
-We could fix it by `lsof -i :7002` to list the active process it and then clean it by `sudo kill -9 [pid]`.
+One common issue we found when running the test programs was address already used.
+We could easily fix it by the command `lsof -i :7002` to list the active process it and then clean it by `sudo kill -9 [pid]`.